 We weren’t sure how long the boys would last, so we decided to quickly look at a few of the exhibits.

 Then we headed to their Science Playground children’s play area.
 The play area was fantastic!
 They had a large, enclosed sand pit with lots of activities for kids.
-They also had a nice water table area, infant area, musical instruments, books, a discovery lab and more.
+They also had a nice water table area, an infant area, musical instruments, books, a discovery lab, and more.

 I love that they not only had 2 bathrooms inside the Science Playground, but they also had a nursing room.